Security assessment: Unsecure Kerberos delegation

 Resource-based constrained delegation (RBCD)

 Review the sensitive users listed in the recommendations and remove them from the resource.
-For more information about configuring RBCD, see Configure Kerberos constrained delegation (KCD) in Azure Active Directory Domain Services.
+For more information about configuring RBCD, see Configure Kerberos constrained delegation (KCD) in Microsoft Entra Domain Services.